goldbergyoni/nodebestpractices/README.md

 <br/><br/>

 ## ![✔] 5.12.
-Be stateless, kill your servers almost every day
+Strive to be stateless

-**TL;DR:** Store any type of data (e.g. user sessions, cache, uploaded files) within external data stores.
-Consider ‘killing’ your servers periodically or use ‘serverless’ platform (e.g. AWS Lambda) that explicitly enforces a stateless behavior
+**TL;DR:** Store any type of _data_ (e.g. user sessions, cache, uploaded files) within external data stores.
+When the app holds data in-process this adds additional layer of maintenance complexity like routing users to the same instance and higher cost of restarting a process.
+To enforce and encourage a stateless approach, most modern runtime platforms allows 'reapp-ing' instances periodically

 **Otherwise:** Failure at a given server will result in application downtime instead of just killing a faulty machine.
 Moreover, scaling-out elasticity will get more challenging due to the reliance on a specific server